mahavedalla/mahavedalla/docs/questions/anatta/Is the teaching on not-self a strategy 1d8e99d09112812084c3e73094ff680a.md

-# Is the teaching on not-self a strategy?
+Question: Is the teaching on not-self a strategy?
 Category: Anattā
 Sutta References: -
 Date Entered: March 31, 2025